peter0083/coding_practice/README.md

-# Counselling Point Aggregator
+# Coding Puzzle

-This repo contains drafts for a patient counselling aggregator model.
+This repo contains scripts for various coding puzzles.